chenzRG/Subtype_VQ/README.md

 Z. Chen et al., "Learning vector quantized representation for cancer subtypes identification",Computer Methods and Programs in Biomedicine, Volume 236, pages 107543, 2023.

-This paper proposes to leverage a recent strong generative model, Vector-Quantized Varia- tional AutoEncoder, to tackle the data issues and extract discrete representation that are crucial to the quality of subsequent clustering by retaining only information relevant to reconstructing the input.
+This paper proposes to leverage a recent strong generative model, Vector-Quantized Variational AutoEncoder, to tackle the data issues and extract discrete representation that are crucial to the quality of subsequent clustering by retaining only information relevant to reconstructing the input.

 # [Hierarchical Categorical Generative Modeling for Multi-omics Cancer Subtyping](https://ieeexplore.ieee.org/document/9994928)